Tattoo Aftercare: How to Take Care of Your New Tattoo

 About This Tattoo Aftercare Guide

-This tattoo aftercare guide was written by Don Davis, owner and lead tattoo artist at Art In Motion Tattoos in Colorado Springs, Colorado.
-Don and the Art In Motion team have spent years tattooing clients from all over Colorado and beyond, and these are the same tattoo aftercare instructions we send home with every client.
+This tattoo aftercare guide was created by Don Davis.
+He is the owner and lead tattoo artist at Art In Motion Tattoos in Colorado Springs, Colorado.
+Don and the Art In Motion team have spent years tattooing clients from Colorado and beyond.
+These are the tattoo aftercare instructions we give to every client.

 Art In Motion Tattoo & Piercing follows all Colorado and El Paso County health department regulations for body art studios.
-We use single-use needles, razors, ink caps, tape, and bandages, and maintain a sterile environment for every tattoo and piercing.
+We use single-use needles, razors, ink caps, tape, and bandages.
+We also keep a clean environment for every tattoo.

-Our artists review and update these tattoo aftercare instructions regularly to reflect current best practices in professional tattooing and wound care.
-If you ever have questions about how to care for your tattoo, you can contact our studio directly and speak with the artist who created your piece.
+Our artists regularly review and update these tattoo aftercare instructions.
+This ensures they follow the best practices in tattooing and wound care.
+If you have questions about caring for your tattoo, you can contact our studio.
+You can talk to the artist who made your tattoo.

 Last reviewed: November 2025